A rare Win on the Road

 From the kick off Thurrock gained a scrum after Totts infringed at a line out.
 The ball was spun along the visitors back line but was intercepted and offloaded to Dylan Baptiste who sprinted in from Thurrock's ten metre line to touch down in the corner 5-7.

 Halfway through the first half Totts were pinged for not rolling away on their ten metre.
-Backchat saw the referee advance the penalty ten metres for a penalty in front of the posts, the simple kick from Barrand increasing the visitors lead 5-10.
+Backchat saw the referee advance the penalty ten metres for a penalty in front of the posts, the simple kick from Jake Barrand increasing the visitors lead 5-10.
 Despite a sustained period of pressure by Totts for the last five minutes of the half this remained the score at half time.

 Five minutes into the second half Totts kicked long from their own half.
-Thurrock's full back shepherded the ball over the dead ball line hoping for a scrum back.
+Thurrock's Darryl Worster shepherded the ball over the dead ball line hoping for a scrum back.
 Unfortunately, the ball had been touched in flight and a scrum five was awarded to Totts.
 Totts bundled Thurrock back over their own line and Williams picked up and spun over to score, Colmer added the extras, 12-10. then was successful with a penalty kick awarded on Thurrock's ten metre line when they failed to release at a ruck 15-10.

 This week Thurrock entertain MEDWAY at Oakfield kick off is 3pm